-Still more target workers from specific sectors to increase the likelihood of success.
+Still more targeted workers from specific sectors to increase the likelihood of success.
 Researchers at Proofpoint, for instance, found that attackers had been sending an email with a malicious Microsoft Word document attached to workers in the shipping industry.
-The document seeks to exploit a Microsoft Office vulnerability and install AZORult – an information-stealing malware – on the user’s device.
+The document sought to exploit a Microsoft Office vulnerability and install AZORult – an information-stealing malware – on the user’s device.

 (Image source: proofpoint.com)

-Working from home will likely mean that many of your employees will have to rely on their personal devices – computers, smartphones and tablets, plus any internet access hardware – to complete work tasks.
+Working from home means that many of your employees have to rely on their personal devices – computers, smartphones and tablets, plus any internet access hardware – to complete work tasks.

-The trouble here is that these will no doubt lack the tools already built in to your business office networks, such as strong antivirus software, customised firewalls, and automatic online backup solutions.
+The trouble here is that these usually lack the tools already built into your business office networks, such as strong antivirus software, customised firewalls, and automatic online backup solutions.
 This creates a significant cybersecurity risk as it increases the likelihood of malware finding its way onto devices and both personal and work-related data being breached.

 An alternative option is for your company to provide new devices to your employees.
-In this way, you could ensure that they have all the necessary defence mechanisms installed – though this may of course be a prohibitively expensive strategy to deploy, especially during this difficult time.
+In this way, you could ensure that they have all the necessary defence mechanisms installed – though this may of course be a prohibitively expensive strategy to deploy, especially during times of crisis.

 Unsecured Wi-Fi Networks

 Since the whole idea behind remote working during the coronavirus pandemic is to promote social distancing, your employees should be aiming to avoid co-working and shared-space environments while out of the office.
 However, it may be the case that some team members may either choose or be forced to use unsecured public Wi-Fi networks from time to time.
 Unfortunately, these are prime spots for malicious actors to spy on internet traffic and steal confidential information.